 Fill out the Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA).

-Meet the income requirements for each awarded form of state aid as outlined in the DigiPen Financial Aid Handbook.
+Meet the income requirements for each awarded form of state aid.

 Enroll with a minimum of three credits as an undergraduate student in an eligible program.